sunnycs/FileKit/README.md

 # Functions
 - getFileNum("./database/", "bmp")

 	Returns the number of .bmp files under floder "./database/"

 - getFileListAndNum("./database/", "bmp", fileList, fileNum)

 	Returns: true / false
-The memorty of fileList is automatically allocated, hence you should release it manully.
+	The memorty of fileList is automatically allocated, hence you should `release it manully`.

 ```
 char** fileList; //Data structure to store file names.
 int num; //total number of the .bmp files